Online Banking Frequently Asked Questions

-A - To use the Online Banking Service, you must have at least one deposit or loan account at a member bank of Minnwest Bank Group, a personal computer and access to Internet Service.
+A - To use the Online Banking Service, you must have at least one deposit or loan account at Minnwest Bank, a personal computer and access to Internet Service.
 To enroll, you may complete the Online Banking Enrollment Application that appears online.
 Once completed, you'll be able to log in to your account immediately.
 You will be required to change your password the first time you access the Online Banking Service.

 Q - What is the cost of OnlineBanking?

 A - There is no fee for the general Online Banking Service.
 Fees for other account-related activities shall be payable in accordance with a Schedule of Fees and Charges as established and amended by the Bank from time to time.

 Q - How current is the information obtained from the Online Banking Service?